Institut für Sexualwissenschaft: Background

 From about the early 1920s onward, Hirschfeld became a target of the far-right in Germany, including the Nazi Party.
 He was physically attacked during multiple incidents, including an incident in Munich on 4 October 1920 in which he was badly injured.
 Deutschnationale Jugendzeitung, a nationalist paper, commented that it was "regrettable" Hirschfeld had not died.
 In another incident in Vienna, he was shot at.
 By 1929, frequent targeting by Nazis made it difficult for Hirschfeld to continue with his appearances in public.
 A caricature of him appeared on the front page of Der Stürmer in February 1929; the Nazi Party attacked his Jewish ancestry as well as his theories about sex, gender, and sexuality.

-In late February 1933, as the influence of Ernst Röhm weakened, the Nazi Party launched its purge of gay (then known as homophile) clubs in Berlin, outlawed sex publications, and banned organised gay groups.
+In late February 1933, the Nazi Party launched its purge of gay (then known as homophile) clubs in Berlin, outlawed sex publications, and banned organised gay groups.
 As a consequence, many fled Germany (including, for instance, Erika Mann).
 In March 1933 Kurt Hiller, a lawyer affiliated with the institute, was sent to a concentration camp, where he was tortured, though he later fled Germany and survived the war.